 People use smartphones for a multitude of reasons, including talking, texting, socializing and research.
 And now, consumers are increasingly using them for shopping; a 2015 survey reported that mobile commerce is growing 300% faster than traditional ecommerce.

-This news may pique retailers’ interest in launching e-commerce apps.
+This mobile commerce trend may pique retailers’ interest in launching e-commerce apps.
 But before they undertake researching, developing and implementing mobile apps, they should ask themselves five questions.

 1. How Will Customers Interact With an E-Commerce App?

 U.S. consumers are spending an increasing amount of time on shopping apps — averaging 3 hours and 5 minutes in 2016.
 Criteo reports shoppers are also, on average, spending more money via apps ($102) than they are on mobile Web ($92) or on desktop ($100).